Kees1958/uBol-stripped/README.md

 # UBOL-STRIPPED — SMART AND LEAN ADVERTISING & TRACKERS BLOCKER WITH DYNAMIC DNR FILTERING
 UBOL-STRIPPED — SMART AND LEAN ADVERTISING & TRACKERS BLOCKER

-WARNING: THIS EXTENSION OFFERS EXTRA SECURITY & PRIVACY PROTECTION AND HAS THREE UNIQUE FEATURES (COOKIE CONSENT CLICKER, DYNAMIC DNR FILTER AND PRIVACY INSPECTOR), BUT IT ONLY USES FILTER LISTS FOR PEOPLE LIVING IN 5-EYES COUNTRIES OR EXTENDED EU-ZONE.
-DO NOT INSTALL WHEN YOU LIVE SOMEWHERE ELSE!
+WARNING: THIS EXTENSION OFFERS EXTRA SECURITY & PRIVACY PROTECTION AND HAS SOME UNIQUE FEATURES (WORRY-FREE SAFE SURFING, COOKIE CONSENT CLICKER, DYNAMIC DNR FILTER AND PRIVACY INSPECTOR), DUE TO TECHNICAL REASONS I HAD TO LIMIT THE SCOPE OF THE FILTERS TO 5EYES COUNTRIES AND EXTENDED EU-ZONE.

+FOR PEOPLE LIVING OUTSIDE THIS REGION I HAVE DEVELOPED ADSHIELD EXTRA (WHICH CAN BE USED ALONGSIDE ANY ADBLOCKER TO USE THE ABOVE EXTRA POWER TOOLS): https://github.com/Kees1958/AdShield-Extra-Power-Tools

 uBol-stripped blocks ads, trackers, and privacy threats while you browse — without slowing your browser down.
 It works silently in the background from the moment you install it.
-It offers AdGuard-like functionality with uBO-lite efficiency AND has some unique features like Worry Free-Safe Surfing, Privacy Inspector, Dynamic DNR filtering and Cookie consent clicker.
+It offers AdGuard-like functionality with uBO-lite efficiency AND has some unique features like the Worry-free Safe surfing, Cookie consent clicker, Privacy Inspector and Dynamic DNR filtering.

 WORRY-FREE SAFE SURFING
 One-click protection boost for a chosen session (20/60 min/session) when doing random surfing.
 It tries to auto-dismisses cookie banners, adds extra blocklists and additional security protections (which you can enable in the Filter block lists panel).